spidasoftware/utility-structure-exchange-format/resources/v1/schema/README.md

 - attachHeight: The height above ground level of the highest bolt attaching this to the structure.
 - direction: The bearing of the object relative to the pole.
 - owner: The company who owns the attachment
-- clientItem: The item in our client file describing the material properties of this attachment.
+- libraryItem: The item in our library file describing the material properties of this attachment.

 Components at a distance from the pole have structure in common